trueheart78/trueheart78.com/resume.md

 ![Taylor Swift - Strong][taylor-strong]

 * I :heart: Ruby & Go.
 I love the communities, and the languages.
-* I love to write human-readable code.
+* I love to write human-readable code. ⌨️
-* I will always make time for my colleagues, regardless of their skill level.
+* I adore my colleagues, and will _always_ make time for them, regardless of skill level.👂🏼
-* I desire to contribute to open source.
+* I really enjoy working and collaborating with others. 🎙️
-* I love people, and I want my work to have an impact on them.
+* I absolutely love people, and I want my work to have an impact on them. ❤️‍🔥

 <a id='aspirations'></a>
 ## :raising_hand: Aspirations [:top:][top]

 ![Taylor Swift - What I Want][taylor-what-i-want]

 For the longest time, I’ve wanted to be a master software craftsman.
-While that’s still a strong desire of mine, I also _really_ want to help people.
+While that’s still a strong desire of mine, I also _really_ want to help people. ❤️

 <a id='experience'></a>
 ## :scroll: Experience [:top:][top]